The period during which a business unit or company is divested is fraught with risk for both parties to the transaction.

 Among the issues that need to be considered when drafting a TSA include:

-• Envision an end state: The seller (or buyer) needs to consider what the end state of the company should be after the transition period has wrapped.
+- Envision an end state: The seller (or buyer) should consider what the company's end state should be after the transition period wraps up.
 This will help when setting goals within the TSA.

-• Budget accordingly: Remember that almost everything is a cost to the business to some extent: office space, executive time, and even casual Zoom calls between buyer and seller have a cost.
+- Budget accordingly: Remember that almost everything is a cost to the business to some extent—office space, executive time, and even casual Zoom calls between buyer and seller.
 Ensure that these are accounted for at the outset.

-• Ensure contract clarity: ‘Project creep’ - the risk of projects moving outside their original intended scope - dogs many TSAs. by ensuring clarity in the TSA, this can be avoided and deadlines are more likely to be met.
+- Ensure contract clarity: ‘Project creep’—the risk of projects moving outside their original scope—dogs many TSAs.
+By ensuring clarity in the TSA, this can be avoided, and deadlines are more likely to be met.

-• Collaborate: Whether you’re on the buy-side or the sell-side, collaborate with the other side.
+Collaborate: Whether you’re on the buy or sell side, work with the other side.
 Everyone stands to create value from the TSA.
 Collaborating also enables the process to wrap up more efficiently.

 TSA M&A Playbook/Template